 FIRES AT CAMP

 Only registered theme camps are permitted to have campfires.
+No fires are allowed in open camping or RV Land.
 There will also be a large fire pit area with unlimited free firewood available for campers.
 All campfires must be contained in a pit or bowl raised off the ground.
 A fire pit can be elevated either through the use of kiln bricks/cinder blocks, or by purchasing a pit that is already sufficiently elevated on legs.
 A fire extinguisher or vessel of water must also be nearby in case of emergency.
 Consider this a gentle reminder that the land upon which we burn is on loving loan to us, and we hope to return it in the pristine condition it was granted to us!